mshaocong/is/README.md

 This is an extension of a simulation course project.
 A general frame for importance sampling is implemented here.
 It will contains the following part:

-1. Sampling a stochastic process (under the realistic measure).
+1. Sampling a stochastic process (under the objective measure).

 2. Change of measure - usually we want to sample the stochastic process from a different measure (given the Radon-Nikodym density).